The two paths of asset management and how much it should cost

 A hypothetical investor with $1 million invested would pay $4,500 per year or just less than half of the industry norm.
 An investor with $10 million would pay $23,500 per year or about a third of the industry norm described above.
-There are no additional fees other than the trading cost at our custodian, where more than 500 ETFs trade with no fee.
+As you fee-only advisor there are no additional fees other than the trading cost at our custodian, where more than 500 ETFs trade for free.

 What happens when you choose Your Best Path Financial Planning to manage your assets?

 - First, we will determine the right mix of stocks and bonds based on your unique financial situation, your goals, and your risk appetite.

 - We will consider your values and offer the opportunity to make your portfolio reflect those values.

 - We will use our expertise to select a broad range of low-cost investments for you while utilizing the appropriate tax strategies for your situation.